alankudakkad17/YouTube_Video_Summarizer-Q-A-_Bot/README.md

 Contributions, issues and feature requests are welcome.
 Please open an issue or submit a PR with improvements.

-## License

-Specify a license for the project (e.g., MIT).
-The repository currently does not contain a license file — add one if you want to share the project.

 ## Contact

 If you have questions about the code, open an issue in the repository.